Rendering Modes

 }

-// POST to the revalidation endpoint to trigger regenerationSPA โ Single Page Application
+// POST to the revalidation endpoint to trigger regenerationSPA — Single Page Application

 When to use SPA

-- Auth-gated pages where SEO doesn't matter
+- Auth-gated pages where SEO doesn't matter, but shell chrome should paint fast

 - Complex interactive UIs (editors, rich dashboards)